ari2387q/PlacementPrepRAG/README.md

 ## What is PlacementPrep AI?

-PlacementPrep AI is an intelligent placement preparation assistant built for CSE students targeting campus placements at companies like TCS, Infosys, and IBM.
-It uses **Retrieval-Augmented Generation (RAG)** to answer questions strictly from real interview experiences, NQT papers, and HR question banks — not hallucinated content.
+PlacementPrep AI is an intelligent placement preparation assistant built for CSE students targeting placement can **upload their own PDFs** (company-specific notes, study material, interview experiences) and query them in real-time using the same hybrid search pipeline.
+It uses **Retrieval-Augmented Generation (RAG)** to answer questions strictly from real interview experiences, NQT papers, and HR question banks uploaded— not hallucinated content.

-Users can also **upload their own PDFs** (company-specific notes, study material, interview experiences) and query them in real-time using the same hybrid search pipeline.
+A pinecone-indexed retrieval v1 of this project also exists, wherein data from certain companies are used for understanding and developing architectural know-how of this project.
 ---

 ## Features